RichBurman/highlands_project5/README.md

     ###  Admin Packages

     - The admin staff can create, edit, view and delete all the packages that are on the website.
-It contains a list of all the package and if the admin click on a package they can see the following:
+It contains a list of all the packages and if the admin click on a package they can see the following:
         - Title - the title of the package
         - Description - Package Description
         - Price - The price of the package